helagro/Applied-IoT/README.md

 ### Computer setup

-How is the device programmed.
+> How is the device programmed.
 Which IDE are you using.
 Describe all steps from flashing the firmware, installing plugins in your favorite editor.
 How flashing is done on MicroPython.
 The aim is that a beginner should be able to understand.

 - [x] Chosen IDE
-- [ ] How the code is uploaded
+- [x] How the code is uploaded
-- [ ] Steps that you needed to do for your computer.
+- [x] Steps that you needed to do for your computer.
 Installation of Node.js, extra drivers, etc.

+**My IDE choice:**

 The IDE I chose for working with this project is Visual Studio Code.
 The most major factors behind the decision were the extendability of the code editor which allows for fine tuning the editor to my liking, and because I have a lot of previous experience with the editor.
+You can use whichever editor you prefer, but the instructions will be tailored to Visual Studio Code with the PyMakr plugin.

+**Setting up Visual Studio Code:**

+First, you need to install Node.js, using instructions available on [this page](https://nodejs.org/en/).
+This is needed for the PyMakr plugin to function.
+Then, you need to install Visual Studio Code from [this page](https://code.visualstudio.com/Download).
+After installing the editor, you can install the PyMakr plugin by searching for it in the extensions tab.

+**Setting up the Pico W:**

+To be able to deploy MicroPython code on the the Pico W, you need to first flash the MicroPython firmware to the device.
+Start by connecting the Pico W to a micro USB cable.
+While holding the BOOTSEL button, connect the other end of the cable to your computer.
+After connected, you can release the BOOTSEL button and the Pico W should appear as a USB drive on your computer.
+You can then download the MicroPython firmware from [this](https://micropython.org/download/RPI_PICO_W/) page, and copy the .uf2 file onto the Pico W drive.
+After this, the Pico W should automatically install and disconnect from you computer, after which you can unplug the cable.

+**Setting up the local server:**

+The server is used to coordinate the Pico W devices (in case there are multiple in your setup), to communicate with the Tradfri gateway and to manage the data.
+The server needs to be Linux based, but it can be a laptop for instance.
+In my case, I used a Raspberry Pi 4 running Raspbian.
+To setup the server, you need to install Python 3, for instance from [here](https://www.python.org/downloads/). <TODO: pytradfri, other libs, flask>

 ### Putting everything together